htc-ccis1301/fall-2017/_experiences/grad-plan-table.md

 - there is an alternate background color on every other row (use CSS3 Structural Pseudo-classes)
 - the text in the Semester column (use a style class) has a different text color and background color
 - apply a different background color to the summary information
+- center the text *only* in the credits column

 Apply CSS to the rest of the page to establish a good margins, padding and layout.
 You may apply other styles as you see fit, so long as the above requirements are met.